jcazevedo/beets-rymgenre/README.md

 ```

 After having [lxml][lxml] and [requests][requests] installed, edit your config
-file and add the path to a clone of this repository to your
+file and add the path to the `beetsplug` folder of a clone of this repository to
-[pluginpath][beets-pluginpath] line.
+your [pluginpath][beets-pluginpath] line.
 Also enable the plugin by adding the
 `rymgenre` value to your `plugins` line.

 ## Configuration